ivan-bausov/bstruct/README.md

   /templates/test/mustache/block-footer.mustache
   /templates/test/scss/_block-footer.scss
   ```
- This files can be used as mustache templates and SCSS import files.
+ These files can be used as mustache templates and SCSS import files.

 ### Node